Date of Report: July 26, 2020

 The Location

-Here is a quick overview of the hospital’s location.
-In the satellite imagery below from Google Earth I note the hospital’s location (left) in connection with the alleged sarin attack locations of 24th & 30th of March.
+Here’s an overview of the hospital’s location.
+In the satellite imagery below from Google Earth, note the hospital’s location (left) in connection with the alleged sarin attack locations of 24th & 30th of March.
 (Red balloon, right, denotes alleged crater for 30/3)

 Next is a close up of the hospital entrance that appeared damaged in the footage: